 De.3.
-Brief Description of Measure: The measure estimates a hospital-level 30-day, all-cause, risk-standardized mortality rate for patients discharged from the hospital with a principal diagnosis of HF.
+Brief Description of Measure: The measure estimates a hospital-level 30-day risk-standardized mortality rate (RSMR) for patients discharged from the hospital with a principal diagnosis of AMI.
 Mortality is defined as death for any cause within 30 days after the date of admission for the index admission.
-CMS annually reports the measure for patients who are 65 years or older and enrolled in fee-for-service (FFS) Medicare and hospitalized in non-federal hospitals or are patients hospitalized in Veterans Health Administration (VA) facilities.
+CMS annually reports the measure for patients who are 65 years or older and are either Medicare fee-for-service (FFS) beneficiaries and hospitalized in non-federal hospitals or are hospitalized in Veterans Health Administration (VA) facilities.

 1b.1.
-Developer Rationale: The goal of this measure is to improve patient outcomes by providing patients, physicians, hospitals, and policy makers with information about hospital-level, risk-standardized mortality rates following hospitalization for HF.
+Developer Rationale: The goal of this measure is to improve patient outcomes by providing patients, physicians, and hospitals with information about hospital-level, risk-standardized mortality rates following hospitalization for AMI.
 Measurement of patient outcomes allows for a broad view of quality of care that encompasses more than what can be captured by individual process-of-care measures.
 Complex and critical aspects of care, such as communication between providers, prevention of and response to complications, patient safety, and coordinated transitions to the outpatient environment, all contribute to patient outcomes but are difficult to measure by individual process measures.
 The goal of outcomes measurement is to risk-adjust for patients' conditions at the time of hospital admission and then evaluate patient outcomes.
-This measure was developed to identify institutions whose performance is better or worse than would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.
+This measure was developed to identify institutions whose performance is better or worse than what would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.

-Additionally, HF mortality is a priority area for outcomes measure development, as it is a costly and common condition.
+Additionally, AMI mortality is a priority area for outcomes measure development as it is a costly and common condition.
 Hospital mortality is an outcome that is likely attributable to care processes and is an important outcome for patients.
-Measuring and reporting mortality rates will inform healthcare providers about opportunities to improve care, strengthen incentives for quality improvement, and ultimately improve the quality of care received by Medicare patients.
+Measuring and reporting mortality rates will inform health care providers about opportunities to improve care, strengthen incentives for quality improvement, and ultimately improve the quality of care received by Medicare patients.
 The measure will also provide patients with information that could guide their choices.
-Furthermore, the measure will increase transparency for consumers and potentially lower the healthcare costs associated with mortality.
+Furthermore, the measure will increase transparency for consumers and has the potential to lower health care costs associated with mortality.

 S.4.
 Numerator Statement: The outcome for this measure is 30-day all-cause mortality.
-We define mortality as death from any cause within 30 days from the date of admission for patients 65 and older hospitalized with a principal diagnosis of HF.
+We define mortality as death from any cause within 30 days from the date of admission for patients hospitalized with a principal diagnosis of AMI.

 S.6.
-Denominator Statement: This claims-based measure is used for a cohort of patients aged 65 years or older.
+Denominator Statement: This claims-based measure is used for patients aged 65 years or older.

-The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of HF and with a complete claims' history for the 12 months prior to admission.
+The cohort includes admissions for patients aged 65 years and older discharged from the hospital with a principal discharge diagnosis of AMI and with a complete claims history for the 12 months prior to admission.
 The measure is publicly reported by CMS for those patients 65 years and older who are Medicare FFS or VA beneficiaries admitted to non-federal or VA hospitals, respectively.